h8d13/NVIDIArch/README.md

 ---

 **Card 4070Ti 8GiB**
+k= 6.15.1-arch1-2

 My issue was that the game would run perfectly for 2-3h then start randomly having 50-100ms to draw frames.

-Using x11 user session with sdl_videodriver=wayland for game itself seemed to fix this issue.
+Using x11 sddm session with sdl_videodriver=wayland for game itself seemed to fix this issue.